-In this article, we’ll cover not only a description of what Crested Gecko Floppy Tail Syndrome is, but why some geckos have it, when you should worry, whether or not you can fix it, and a few frequently asked questions related to the topic.
+In this article, we’ll cover not only a description of what crested gecko floppy tail syndrome is but why some geckos have it when you should worry, whether or not you can fix it, and a few frequently asked questions related to the topic.

 What Is Crested Gecko Floppy Tail Syndrome?

-If your crested gecko is healthy, their tail will stay at a close angle to the glass of their tank or the ground.
+If your crested gecko is healthy, their tail will stay at a close angle to the glass of its tank or the ground.
 You may notice that your gecko has this syndrome when they hang upside down and gravity pulls the tail forward, causing it to flop down or to the side at an awkward angle.

-For female crested geckos, laying eggs can become just as difficult as a result of floppy tail syndrome.
+For female crested geckos, laying eggs can become just as difficult as a result of the floppy tail syndrome.
 Both of these issues are caused by the twisting of the gecko’s pelvis caused by the tail’s movement.
 It can also hamper their climbing ability.

 Common Causes of Floppy Tail Syndrome